nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Upon pressing the `↓ key`, the user will be prompted if they got the answer correct.
 The user can then press `y` to feedback that they got the correct answer or `n` to feedback that they got an incorrect answer.

+The quiz mode works in conjunction with the [statistics](#viewing-statistics-of-flashcard-stats) feature.
+Quiz attempts are recorded and information about the success frequency can be displayed using the [statistics](#viewing-statistics-of-flashcard-stats) feature.
-Once you give a feedback (pressing either `y` or `n`), the review and success frequency for that flashcard will be updated even if you quit the quiz prematurely.
+* Pressing `y` will increase the review and success frequency of the flashcard.
+* Pressing `n` will increase the review frequency of the flashcard.

 Format: `quiz`

-<div markdown="span" class="alert alert-primary">:memo: Note: Once the user presses `y` or `n`, the review and success frequency of the flashcard is updated accordingly.
+<div markdown="span" class="alert alert-primary">:memo: Note: Once the user presses `y` or `n`, the review and success frequency of the flashcard is updated accordingly even if the user quit the quiz prematurely.
 </div>

 ### Sort all flashcards : `sort`